+DESCRIPTION "A human readable name identifying a particular context at a particular SNMP entity.

 '''

-SYNTAX

-SnmpAdminString (SIZE(0..32))

-MAX-ACCESS read-only

-STATUS

-current

-DESCRIPTION "A human readable name identifying a particular

-context at a particular SNMP entity.

 The empty contextName (zero length) represents the

 default context.

 ::= { vacmContextEntry 1 }

 -- Information about Groups

 vacmSecurityToGroupTable OBJECT-TYPE

 SEQUENCE OF VacmSecurityToGroupEntry

-SYNTAX

 MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION "This table maps a combination of securityModel and

 securityName into a groupName which is used to define

 an access control policy for a group of principals.

 ::= { vacmMIBObjects 2 }

 vacmSecurityToGroupEntry OBJECT-TYPE

+VacmSecurityToGroupEntry

 SYNTAX

-VacmSecurityToGroupEntry
+MAX-ACCESS

 not-accessible

-MAX-ACCESS

-STATUS

 current

 DESCRIPTION "An entry in this table maps the combination of a

 securityModel and securityName into a groupName.

-INDEX
+TNDEX

 vacmSecurityModel,

 vacmSecurityName

 ::= { vacmSecurityToGroupTable 1 }

 VacmSecurityToGroupEntry ::= SEQUENCE

+{

 vacmSecurityModel

 SnmpSecurityModel,

 vacmSecurityName

 SnmpAdminString,

 vacmGroupName

 SnmpAdminString,

 vacmSecurityToGroupStorageType StorageType,

+vacmSecurityToGroupStatus

-vacmSecurityToGroupStatus RowStatus
+RowStatus

+}

 vacmSecurityModel OBJECT-TYPE

 SYNTAX SnmpSecurityModel(1..2147483647)

 MAX-ACCESS not-accessible

-'''

-'''

 STATUS

 current

 DESCRIPTION "The Security Model, by which the vacmSecurityName

 referenced by this entry is provided.

+Wijnen, et al.

+Standards Track

+[Page 14]

+'''

+'''

 Note, this object may not take the 'any' (0) value.

 ::= { vacmSecurityToGroupEntry 1 }

 vacmSecurityName OBJECT-TYPE

 SnmpAdminString (SIZE(1..32))

 SYNTAX

 MAX-ACCESS not-accessible

+STATUS

 current

 DESCRIPTION "The securityName for the principal, represented in a

 Security Model independent format, which is mapped by

 this entry to a groupName.

-The securityName for a principal represented in a

-Security Model independent format.

 ::= { vacmSecurityToGroupEntry 2 }

+vacmGroupName

 OBJECT-TYPE

-vacmGroupName
+SYNTAX

 SnmpAdminString (SIZE(1..32))

-SYNTAX

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION "The name of the group to which this entry (e.g., the

 combination of securityModel and securityName)

 belongs.

 This groupName is used as index into the

 vacmAccessTable to select an access control policy.

+However, a value in this table does not imply that an

+instance with the value exists in table vacmAccesTable.

 ::= { vacmSecurityToGroupEntry 3 }

 vacmSecurityToGroupStorageType OBJECT-TYPE

-StorageType
+SYNTAX StorageType

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION "The storage type for this conceptual row.

 Conceptual rows having the value 'permanent' need not

 allow write-access to any columnar objects in the row.

 DEFVAL

 { nonVolatile }

 ::= { vacmSecurityToGroupEntry 4 }

 vacmSecurityToGroupStatus OBJECT-TYPE

-SYNTAX

-RowStatus
+SYNTAX RowStatus

+read-create

-MAX-ACCESS read-create
+MAX-ACCESS

+STATUS

+current

+DESCRIPTION "The status of this conceptual row.

+Until instances of all corresponding columns are

+appropriately configured, the value of the

 '''